mark-nirdesh/Powershell_Scripting/README.md

      >

-## Make the static Static IP based on the Device Name = NetworkDevices.csv
+## Make the static Static IP based on the Device Name

 - Copy and paste this Powershell script to each till and execute.